-- Temporary housing for up to 90 days
+- Temporary shelter housing for up to 90 days

 - Three daily meals

 - Case management

 - Life skills

 - Training

 - Housing search assistance

 - Supportive services

+- Temporary hotel placements for emergency situations

 The rotating church shelter, called the Winter Relief Program, typically has 85 beds, and provides transportation, meals, and temporary housing between the hours of 5:00 p.m. and 7:00 a.m. from November through April.
 An additional 54 freezing weather beds are provided by local shelters and the City of Annapolis.
 It is anticipated, post-COVID, the County will return to pre-COVID bed numbers.
 There is generally a shortage of emergency shelter for both families and individuals in the County, especially during the summer months when the rotating shelter and freezing weather beds are unavailable.
-The County has allocated \$350,000 in local funds to develop a new low-barrier shelter for eight to 12 chronically homeless individuals in Local Fiscal Year 2023.
+The County has allocated \$350,000 in local funds to develop a new low-barrier shelter for eight to 12 chronically homeless individuals in Local Fiscal Year 2024.

-In Local Fiscal Year 2023, \$85,000 in Emergency Solutions Grant (ESG) funds, as well as State Homeless Solutions Program (HSP) funds and County funds, will be allocated to Sarah's House, operated by Associated Catholic Charities, Inc. Sarah's House provides emergency shelter to the homeless individuals in the County, as well as a wide array of supportive services.
+In Local Fiscal Year 2024, \$85,000 in Emergency Solutions Grant (ESG) funds, as well as State Homeless Solutions Program (HSP) funds and County funds, will be allocated to Sarah's House, operated by Associated Catholic Charities, Inc. Sarah's House provides emergency shelter to the homeless individuals in the County, as well as a wide array of supportive services.
 It is estimated that 300 homeless persons, including children, will be assisted by Sarah's House during the next year.
-Additionally, ESG-CV funds will continue to be used to address COVID-19 related issues at the County's congregate shelters in order to safely serve the homeless.
+Additionally, ESG-CV and State COVID funds will continue to be used to address pandemic-related issues to safely serve people experiencing homelessness.